microsoftgraph/msgraph-sdk-powershell/src/Applications/beta/docs/New-MgBetaServicePrincipalEndpoint.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[Capability <String>]`: Describes the capability that is associated with this resource. (e.g. Messages, Conversations, etc.) Not nullable.
+  - `[Capability <String>]`: Describes the capability that is associated with this resource. (for example, Messages, Conversations, etc.) Not nullable.
 Read-only.
   - `[ProviderId <String>]`: Application id of the publishing underlying service.
 Not nullable.
 Read-only.
   - `[ProviderName <String>]`: Name of the publishing underlying service.
 Read-only.
-  - `[ProviderResourceId <String>]`: For Microsoft 365 groups, this is set to a well-known name for the resource (e.g. Yammer.FeedURL etc.).
+  - `[ProviderResourceId <String>]`: For Microsoft 365 groups, this is set to a well-known name for the resource (for example, Yammer.FeedURL etc.).
 Not nullable.
 Read-only.
   - `[Uri <String>]`: URL of the published resource.
 Not nullable.
 Read-only.

 `INPUTOBJECT <IApplicationsIdentity>`: Identity Parameter